Learn step-by-step how to set up a basic blockchain network

 <go install directory>, and append PATH with

 Press the F1 key to see the various VS Code options.
-Choose IBM Blockchain Platform: Package a Smart Contract Package.
+Choose IBM Blockchain Platform: Package Open Project.
 Make sure Node, NPM, and Go are installed and the corresponding paths are set before you perform this step.

 You will be prompted for the package name and version.
 It’s important to provide the proper version as the smart contract can then be upgraded to deploy a newer version.
 After you’ve provided this information, the smart contract package will be created.